hongjsk/kf94maskmap/README-en.md

    memory: 64M
 ```

-`kf94maskmap` is application's name and the route path is random but `kf94maskmap` is included.
-If you want to change the name, replace the `name` property's value with you want.
+`kf94maskmap` is application's name and the route containing this name is randomly assigned.
+If you want to change the name, replace the `name` property's value with what you want.

 ## Step 4: Deploy the application

-Now we just stepped toward to cloud journey.
+Now, we are going to take the first step towards the cloud journey.

 ### Login to IBM Cloud